craigbilner/an-fp-journey/README.md

 From Vanilla -> Typed -> Reactive -> FP -> Haskell

-The idea is to build a tower defence game and then refactor it progressively, layering concepts of modern front-end software design, tooling and that FP fad, to see what they bring to the party and how they form a greater whole.
+The idea is to build a tower defence game and then refactor it progressively, layering concepts of modern front-end software design, tooling and that Functional Programming (FP) fad, to see what they bring to the party and how they form a greater whole.

 At each step various developers may feel that the code base is in a desirable